Why Does Lean Six Sigma Projects Fail? & Possible Remedies

 - Posted By : XergY

-Whenever Lean Six Sigma fails majority of the time fingers are pointed at the management.
-The common maxim is –‘Our management is not supportive, they don't believe in this methodology'.
-Let me ask you this question, assume you are head of an organization and I come and tell you, I will increase your revenue by 20% (the least expected from a good Six Sigma program) don't you think you will jump up the table and say "YES”!But a doubt, always creeps in- whether the Lean Six Sigma expert can deliver this?
+As and when Lean Six Sigma fails most of the times fingers are shown at the management.
+The universal maxim is –‘our management is not supportive, they don't believe in this methodology'.
+Let me ask you this question, assume you are head of an organization and I come and tell you, I will increase your revenue by 20% (the least expected from a good Lean Six Sigma program) don't you think you will jump up the table and say "YES"!
+However, a doubt, always creeps in- whether the Lean Six Sigma expert can deliver this?
 The management needs to know and accept that there is a need for absolute commitment and support for Lean Six Sigma (LSS) deployment from the top leadership and this is an essential key to LSS success.
 Sustained support, engagement, and encouragement need to be forthcoming from all leadership levels, but more often we see a gap.

-Now, the question arises -Why are the individualsare not correctly applying to them and their work places the tools and techniques of Lean Six Sigma even after learning it?
-While the learners must take a part of the blame, but the mainonus lies with the coach who is teaching/training them.
-One point every organization and individual needs to understand is thatLean Six Sigma concepts are not easily understood unlike other computer programs.
-It's much more complex and at times with so much of learning and new concepts being taught in just 4-5 days of training, it becomes very hard to remember everything, especially when you learn the concepts via simpleclassroom theory sessions.
+Now, the question arises -Why are the individuals are not correctly applying to them, and their workplaces the tools and techniques of Lean Six Sigma even after learning it?
+While the learners must take a part of the blame, but the main onus lies with the coach who is teaching/training them.
+One point every organization and individual needs to understand is that Lean Six Sigma concepts are not easy to understand like other computer programs.
+It's much, and at times with so much of learning and new ideas are taught in just 4-5 days of training, it becomes tough to remember everything, especially when you learn the concepts via simple classroom theory sessions.
 Learning by simulation becomes very important in such scenarios as simulations are hard to forget.
-It is also important that the participants/ LSS Leaders are enabled with the skills required to drive real projects at their workplace, not just the tools and techniques of the Analyze phase but more than that.
+It is also essential that the LSS Leaders be enabled with capabilities & the skills required to drive real projects at their workplace, not just the tools and techniques of the Analyze phase but more than that.